 Revitalizing Urban Commercial Areas (RUCA)

 At the request of the City Council, Planning staff has looked at struggling urban commercial areas, also known as Revitalizing Urban Commercial Areas (RUCAs).
 Staff has prepared recommendations for public improvements, regulatory changes, and financial incentives.
 The City Council initially committed 1.5 million dollars for the improvement of these areas.
 These monies were focused on public and private site improvements.
 The city selected three areas for the first round of funding: Waughtown/Thomasville, Liberty Street, and Washington Park.
-A second round of funding has been made available to five declining commercial areas.
+A second round of funding has been made available to five more declining commercial areas.
 Additional RUCA funding was made available as part of the 2014 city bond package.

 The Trends Report analyzes recent demographic, economic, and development trends in Forsyth County.
 Using a variety of national and local data sources, such as the U.S. Census Bureau, U.S. Bureau of Economic Analysis, and the North Carolina Office of State Budget and Management, the Trends Report provides information and insight into how Forsyth County is changing and what these trends may signal for Forsyth County’s future.